Self-stabilization in certain infinite-dimensional matrix algebras: Introduction

 Here ${\mathsf U}_{F}(\tilde a,h)$ differs from $\mathsf U(a)$ in a rapidly decreasing matrix.

-In particular, $K_F(\tilde a,0,1)$ yields a finite linearization of $a(\mathsf z)a(1)^{-1}$. \end{state}
+In particular, $K_F^{\mathrm e}(\tilde a,1,0)$ yields a finite linearization of $a(\mathsf z)a(1)^{-1}$. \end{state}

-These statements are all well-known or, at least, can expected in various ways: Statement \ref{stat:infstable}, as stated here in the smooth category (but see \ref{stat:finite}), follows from Cuntz, \cite{C2}, Section 2.
+These statements are known, but in lesser generality, in various ways: Statement \ref{stat:infstable}, as stated here in the smooth category (however, see \ref{stat:finite}), follows from Cuntz, \cite{C2}, Section 2.
 Statement \ref{stat:linloop} is a quantitative version of the well-known linearization technique of Atiyah and Bott, \cite{AB}; but much resembling to the formulas of Pressley and Segal, \cite{PS}, Ch.~6, who work with Hilbert-Schmidt matrices, instead of rapidly decreasing ones.
 Statement \ref{stat:toepcont} comes from the original Toeplitz argument of Cuntz, \cite{C}, originally stated in the context of $C^*$-algebras, but subsequently adapted to the smooth case, cf. also \cite{C2}.
+One can also find some explicit homotopies in \cite{C3}.
 Statement \ref{stat:finite} is useful, because $*$-algebras are prominent in operator algebraic discussions; and the finite perturbation category is the technically easiest setting to provide large contractible spaces for the purposes of algebraic topology.
 Statement \ref{stat:subfinite} amounts to an explicit computation in the less functorial but more concrete setting of \cite{AB}.
-Our point, however, is that the statements above hold in the generality indicated and using only the most elementary and explicit methods.
-Moreover, we demonstrate is that we can prove these statements by a skillful use of conjugation by matrices